JoeKun/freebsd-configuration/documentation/freebsd/freebsd-command-line-tools.md

 ## Build required packages using `poudriere`

-If you're using `poudriere` following [this guide](freebsd-poudriere.md), then add a few entries to the list of packages built by `poudriere`.
+If you’re using `poudriere` following [this guide](freebsd-poudriere.md), then add a few entries to the list of packages built by `poudriere`.

 ```console
 # cat << EOF >> /usr/local/etc/poudriere.d/pkglist